mattdark/reveal.js-gallery/README.md

 Now open http://localhost:8000 in your favorite browser (I recommend Firefox).

-You can also access your presentation by writing the full path in the address bar (i.e. http://localhost:8000/presentation/slide1).
+You can also access your presentation by writing the full path in the address bar (e.g. http://localhost:8000/presentation/slide1).

 ## Built With